Failed Back Surgery Syndrome (FBSS) Treatments

 - Medications – Most patients have tried medications first before electing for back surgery, and the medications did not work.
 However, we always want to first see if we can manage the pain without surgery, so it may be a good idea to try pain medications again.
 It’s possible that the cause of this specific pain is manageable with medications in a way previous pain was not.

 - Aquatic Therapy – Aquatic therapy may also be beneficial for those with FBSS, especially if the cause of FBSS is still not entirely clear.
-There is some evidence that exercise in a water environment can potentially help the body gain strength and greater range of motion without requiring an additional surgery, and possibly leading to reduced pain.
+There is some evidence that exercise in a water environment can potentially help the body gain strength and a greater range of motion without requiring additional surgery, and possibly leading to reduced pain.

 - Physical Therapy – Targeted physical therapy has similar benefits.
 Patients can build muscle, stretch tissues, improve flexibility, and more, all under the supervision of a trained physical therapist.
 After FBSS, it’s possible that the patient needs to train the spine to adjust for the effects of surgery, improve posture, and more.
 Physical therapy may be the best result.